ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 3. Observe for a long time (max_observations) whether the hypothesis holds.
 4. If the hypothesis holds, transform it to a rule.
 Otherwise, discard the hypothesis.

-* **paths**: a list of paths where values or value combinations used for correlation occur.
+* **target_path_list**: a list of paths where values or value combinations used for correlation occur.
 If this parameter is not set, correlation is done on event types instead (list of strings, defaults to empty list).
 * **output_event_handlers**: a list of event handler identifiers that the detector should forward the anomalies to (list of strings, defaults to empty list).
 * **max_hypotheses** maximum amount of hypotheses and rules hold in memory (integer, defaults to 1000).
 * **hypothesis_max_delta_time** time span in seconds of events considered for hypothesis generation (float, defaults to 5.0).